OpenTreeOfLife/propinquity/cleaned_phylo/README.md

 ## Procedure
   1. If the tree has `^ot:inGroupClade` set to a node, then that node and all of its descendants will be retained and the "outgroup" will be pruned off the tree.
+  **TODO** Should the presence of an inGroupClade be treated as mandatory?
   2. If the tree has any leaves connected to an `otu` that does not have a `ot:^ottId` property, these nodes are pruned as "unmapped"
   3. If the OTT Id for a leaf is not in OTT (or the forwarding file), the leaf is